 Other favorites include these loafers from M.Gemi.
 Loafers are going to be a big trend this year.
 These are comfortable and great for walking around Paris.
 You can save $50 off your first pair with this referral code.

 In the spring/fall, I recommend a good trench coat and leather jacket for transitional weather.
-Summer can be tricky; it’s good to have at least one layer for rainy days or in case the temperatures drop at night.
+Summer can be tricky; having at least one layer for rainy days or in case the temperatures drop at night is good.
 I love a denim jacket for this.
 A good wool jacket, hat, gloves, and scarf are essential for colder months.
 Winter can be damp and cold.

 The weather forecast in Paris can be unpredictable.
 You will want to prepare for rain during any season.
 We were fortunate to have some fantastic weather in October.
 This is not always the case.
-Water-resistant shoes and a raincoat and a travel umbrella are good to have.
+Water-resistant shoes, a raincoat, and a travel umbrella are good.

 The weather in spring in Paris can vary from rainy and cold to warm weather and sunny.
 It’s best to be prepared with layers, an umbrella, water-resistant shoes, and a coat.
 I highly recommend packing a leather jacket and a trench coat if possible.
 These great layering pieces keep you warm and dry in the spring.
 For a light sweater, I highly recommend this one from Sézane.